hxz393/BrutalityExtractor/README_EN.md

   Delete the compressed file after decompression success.
 Whether it is turned on or not, the original compressed file will not be deleted if decompression fails.

+- **Force Mode**

+  Skip file type identification, attempt to decompress all files in the directory.

 - **Log-related**

   Controls the configuration of writing to local log files.
 The software needs to be restarted to apply the changes.